-- 3. Overlay is an estimation of forward-looking overlay which considers the following: - a.
-Lending policies and procedures; - b.
-Economic business conditions and developments; - c.
-Trend volume of types of loans; - d.
-Experienced credit judgment of management and staff; - e.
-Changes in market trends; - f.
-Loan review system of the Parent and - g.
-Credit risk profile of the Parent's exposure.
+- 3. Overlay is an estimation of forward-looking overlay which considers the following: - Lending policies and procedures; a. - Economic business conditions and developments; b. - Trend volume of types of loans: C. - Experienced credit judgment of management and staff; d. - Changes in market trends; e. - f.
+Loan review system of the Parent and - Credit risk profile of the Parent's exposure. g.